TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Contact us immediately if you feel you may have been a victim of a scam.

-**AARP has assembled a variety of resources about security and scams that we think you will find helpful: AARP Page on Scams and Fraud**
+AARP layer has assembled a variety of resources about security and scams that we think you will find helpful:**
+AARP Page on Scams and Fraud**

 **Common types of scams**